Telemedicine and Rural Mental Health Services

 - Do you have appropriate equipment?

-- Is telemedicine a good fit for your practice?
+- Is telehealth a good fit for your practice?

 - Is there a need in your area to help ensure reimbursement?